-Before entering the combined BESc/JD degree program, students must have completed the first three years of the Software Engineering program at Western (or equivalent).
-In addition to applying for the combined degree program through the Office of the Associate Dean - Academic of the Faculty of Engineering, students must also make a separate application to the Faculty of Law for admission into the JD program by the published deadline, May 1.
-In the application to the Law School, the applicant must indicate that he or she is applying to the combined BESc/JD program.
+Before entering the combined BESc/JD degree program, a student must have completed the first three years of the Software Engineering program at Western (or equivalent).
+In addition to applying for the combined degree program through the Office of the Associate Dean - Academic of the Faculty of Engineering, a student must also make a separate application to the Faculty of Law for admission into the JD program by the published deadline, May 1.
+The application to Law must indicate that the student is applying to the combined BESc/JD program.

 To be eligible for the combined degree program, students must have completed all the requirements of the first year curriculum in the Faculty of Engineering, and the second and third year program, Option C, of the Software Engineering program with either a minimum cumulative weighted average (CWA) of 80% or stand in the top 10% of the class.
 In addition, the applicant must meet the minimum LSAT requirement established by the Law School Admission Committee for all combined degree programs.

 Entrance into the combined degree program is competitive and limited.
 Meeting the minimum requirements does not guarantee a position in the combined program.

 Full-year courses: Engineering Science 1050, Business Administration 1299E.